COP26: Great expectations — and gripes — in Glasgow | DW | 29.10.2021

 "I wanted to make sure local Glaswegians were heard as much as possible and to spread the message on how the climate crisis impacts the city," he told DW.

-"We also have many volunteers opening up their homes for indigenous peoples traveling from around the world and other activists traveling here who've been priced out of COP26," Edolls said.
+"We also have many volunteers opening up their homes for Indigenous peoples traveling from around the world and other activists traveling here who've been priced out of COP26," Eddolls said.
 Others still have been working with lawyers to secure visas for activists from the Global South.

 "I'm proud that Glasgow will be on the world stage," he said.
 "But I'm a bit apprehensive about what's about to hit this city."